jdoody1/cmsc447-project/README.md

 https://dev.mysql.com/downloads/windows/installer/8.0.html
-Make sure to install both MySQL Server and MySQL workbench and follow all the steps to install Open MySQL workbench and connect to your local host Once you are connected, run the 447Createdb.sql file to create the database and tables
+Make sure to install both MySQL Server and MySQL workbench and follow all the steps to install Open MySQL workbench and connect to your local host Once you are connected, run the CovidDB.sql file to create the database and tables

+Last Updated: November, 29, 2021